CSCD01/team_15-project/deliverable-3/FEATURE-ANALYSIS.md

 5. From here we can test if all of our utterances are recorded correctly.

+6. Try out the voice extension by asking it to look up something for us

+7. Go back to the inspection tab in step 4, to see your newly voice command being added into the voice history in indexedDB

 ### [Issue 1118](https://github.com/mozilla/firefox-voice/issues/1118)

 **Description**: This issue involves adding support to alias wakewords to start the recorder and perform an action.